adam01110/bibata-cursor/README.md

+# Hyprcursor roadmap

+- [x] extract themes
+- [x] recolor svgs
+- [x] remove old png files
+- [ ] edit mate.hl files to use svg
+- [ ] compress the theme

+### How it works?

+new files:
+- hyprcursor-build.sh:
+  - Gets called at the end of the build script to compile hyprcursor
+  - Extracts themes from generated xcursor themes in the hyprcursor-build directory
+  - Calls recolor-svgs.py to generate colored svg files
+  - deletes old png files replacing theme with svgs

+- recolor-svgs.py:
+  - gets called from hyprcursor-build.sh
+  - reads the colors in render.json
+  - generates new svg files with the desired colors in the hyprcursor-build directory

+---

 ## ⚠️ Notice: Final Major Version v2.x.x

 I've launched the successor to this project at https://www.github.com/ful1e5/bibata for **downloading and personalizing Bibata**, now the main source for new features.
 I recommend downloading from there.
 This repository is still maintained for [Linux packages](#packages).